 Keeping your dishes and glasses clean is essential to the life of your business.
 Cleaning your soiled wares is a major success or failure point for health inspectors, and it can make or break your establishment's reputation.
-If you want to make sure your business continues to grow and abide by federal, state, and local laws, choosing the correct dishwasher is critical.
+If you want to make sure your business continues to grow and abide by federal, state, and local laws, choosing the correct commercial dishwasher is critical.

 High and Low Temp Dishwashers

-When it comes to picking a dishwashing machine, it's important to know whether you will need a high temperature or low temperature unit.
+When it comes to picking a commercial dishwashing machine, it's important to know whether you will need a high temperature or low temperature unit.
 Both machines require detergent and rinsing chemicals to complete the cleaning process, but they differ in how they work.

 High temp machines wash dishware at 150 to 160 degrees and rinse it at 180 degrees Fahrenheit, sanitizing through the sheer heat of the water.
-Because of the intense heat, high temperature units also require a condensate hood for operation.
+Because of the intense heat, high temperature commercial dishwashers also require a condensate hood for operation.
 These hoods are excellent additions to high temp units, but they also add to the initial cost and footprint, which can make them difficult to place.
 However, dishes coming out of a high temp unit often dry faster and don't use sanitizers, some of which harm certain dishware materials.

 The alternative is to use a low temp machine, which both washes and rinses at temperatures between 120 and 140 degrees Fahrenheit.
-Because these temperatures are not high enough to sanitize by themselves, low temperature machines must use chemical sanitizing agents with the water.
+Because these temperatures are not high enough to sanitize by themselves, low temperature commercial dishwashers must use chemical sanitizing agents with the water.
 The cost of sanitizers is ongoing with low temp machines, but the units as a whole are easier to place in your business since they may not require a hood (check with your local authority).
 However, you have to be careful when purchasing a sanitizer since some can tarnish or harm certain dishware materials.

 Door Type / Rack Dishwashers